Coherent High-Harmonic Generation with Laser-Plasma Beams: Numerical examples

-{\textit{As an example,}} we consider the 500~MeV energy beam produced by the injector from Ref.~\cite{Antipov}, shown in Fig.~\ref{fig:schematic}(b,c).
-Table~\ref{tab:beam_par} summarizes the most relevant beam parameters after the energy compression.
 For coherent high-harmonic generation, we consider two scenarios.
 In case I, the beam is modulated by a laser pulse with the wavelength of the LPA driver: $\lambda_l = 800$~nm, obtained by picking up a fraction of the drive laser.
 In case II, the modulation is performed by a laser pulse with three times shorter wavelength: $\lambda_l = 270$~nm, which can be obtained by frequency-conversion of a fraction of the driver laser~\cite{Labat2023}.
 In both cases, we target a final radiation wavelength of 10~nm, which corresponds to the 80-th harmonic of 800~nm and the 27-th of 270~nm.
 According to Fig.~\ref{fig:bun_factors}, in order to achieve a significant bunching factor at those harmonics, we select an energy modulation of $A = 100$ and $A = 50$, which corresponds to an absolute energy modulation amplitude of 2.50~MeV and 1.25~MeV, for cases I and II, respectively.
 This modulation requires a laser peak power of 2.3~(1.8)~GW and 48~(36)~mJ energy for case I~(II), according to Eq.~(\ref{eq:mod_depth}).
 This is a small fraction of the 2.45~J pulse used to produce and accelerate the electron beam in the LPA.

-We used Ocelot~\cite{bib:ocelot} to track the electron beam through the harmonic generation beamline [Fig.~\ref{fig:schematic}~(a)] and simulate its density modulation.
-Beamline elements were modelled by linear and second-order transfer maps.
-Figure~\ref{fig:beam_size} shows the betatron beam sizes throughout the whole beamline.
-To minimize the beam divergence, these were kept approximately constant at $\lesssim 100~\upmu$m through the modulator plus chicane in both horizontal and vertical planes.
-The energy modulation process in the modulator was simulated accounting for the finite size and diffraction of the laser pulse.
-In order to mitigate these effects a sufficiently large value for the laser waist, $w_0 = 1$~mm was selected.
 Table~\ref{tab:und_params} summarizes the undulator parameters.
 Note that the magnetic field of the undulator was decreased in case II to account for the smaller $\lambda_l$.

+\texttt{Ocelot} is also used to simulate the energy modulation process in the modulator accounting for the finite size and diffraction of the laser pulse.
+In order to mitigate these effects a sufficiently large value for the laser waist, $w_0 = 1$~mm is selected.
+Figure~\ref{fig:beam_size} shows the betatron beam sizes throughout the whole beamline.
+To minimize the beam divergence, these are kept approximately constant at $\lesssim 100~\upmu$m through the modulator plus chicane in both horizontal and vertical planes.